abelsj60/my-site/app/data/reveries/06-17-19-private-methods.md

 >The Web site you sent me [about "underscore prefixing" doesn't seem](https://www.crockford.com/code.html) to be talking about ES5 JavaScript....

->Anyways, I think that using closures instead of prefixed underscores is a viable option in some circumstances, but classes in particular (e.g. a "private" class methods) don’t really lend themself to such a solution, including ES5 classses.
+>Anyways, I think that using closures instead of prefixed underscores is a viable option in some circumstances, but classes in particular (e.g. a "private" class methods) don’t really lend themself to such a solution, including ES5 classes.
 I mean you can, but it either doesn’t [involve prototype methods at all](https://stackoverflow.com/a/55637), [looks kinda yucky](https://modernweb.com/private-variables-in-javascript-with-es6-weakmaps/), or is [not-yet-fully-agreed-upon](https://github.com/tc39/proposal-private-methods)....

 >My feeling is that "underscore prefixing" is a reasonable convention for class methods.
 And if you’re going to break the "no-underscore prefixing" rule for classes, my feeling is you might as well not have the rule at all.
 That being said, a "better" (in my opinion) version of underscore prefixing is to [use symbols for private methods](http://2ality.com/2016/01/private-data-classes.html) (number four).
 It’s technically not private, but is difficult to accidentally access outside the class definition....